gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - mixed C/C++/ASM binary.
 - each kind of binary.

+# Allow all binaries to be built

+- Change the native model to use deferred configuration.
+- Allow navigation from a `NativeComponent` to the binaries associated with the component.
+- Add an `assemble` lifecycle task for each component.

+# Allow a binary to be defined that is not part of a component

+- Allow native binary instances to be added manually.
+- Change `NativeBinary` so that not every binary has an associated component.

 # Build different variants of a native component

 This story adds support for building multiple variants of a native component.
 For each variant of a component, a binary of the